Leeingnyo/pick-recursively/README.md

 };
 const query1 = {
   author: true, // pick a property author
-  uri: 'uri', // you can use anything except an instance of Object to pick a property
+  uri: 0, // you can use anything (except an object, string) to pick a property
       // but I recommend to use true
   nothing: true // this property will be ignored (not exist at target object) };